-At the moment, the bank could answer present to the banking roll call of 19 African nations.
+At the moment, the bank could answer and present the banking roll call of 19 African nations.

 Elumelu would later take a bow as chairman of UBA in 2010 and level up his portfolio with the birth of Heir Holdings, his own business conglomerate in 2011.

-Subsequently, Heir holdings acquired a major stake in the Transcorp group, a business conglomerate with prime interest in hospitality, agro-business, real estates and energy.
+Subsequently, Heir holdings acquired a major stake in the Transcorp group, a business conglomerate with a prime interest in hospitality, agri-business, real estate, and energy.